Cipherpy/TAXObot/README.md

 A custom chunking strategy was implemented to distinguish between general descriptive text and taxonomic species descriptions.
 General content is segmented using header detection based on bold-character ratio, where paragraphs exceeding a predefined boldness threshold are treated as section headers and initiate new chunks.
 Taxonomic content is chunked using explicit “Species name:” tags, which act as hard anchors defining the start of each species-specific block.
 All text following a species tag is grouped into a single taxonomic chunk until the next species tag appears, preserving diagnostic continuity.

 ### Metadata-Enriched Chunk Representation
-Each chunk is stored with structured metadata to support filtering, evaluation, and explainability:
+Each chunk is stored with structured metadata to support filtering, evaluation, and explainability

-    - chunk_type: general / taxonomic
+- `chunk_type`: general / taxonomic.

-    - species_name: present only for taxonomic chunks
+- `species_name`: present only for taxonomic chunks.

-    - section_label: header or subsection name
+- `section_label`: header or subsection name.

-    - source_document: original reference
+- `source_document`: original reference.

-    - chunk_text: cleaned textual content
+- `chunk_text`: cleaned textual content.

 ## Data Ingestion
 To ingest data into the RAG model, use the data ingestion script.
 This script processes the data files and indexes them for retrieval by the model.